Neurologic Physical Therapy Program

 The VA Eastern Colorado Healthcare System Neurologic Physical Therapy Residency Program is designed to offer licensed physical therapists an opportunity to advance their knowledge and skills in the area of neurologic specialty practice.

-This clinical training will help prepare the resident for Neurologic Clinical Specialist (NCS) certification through the American Board of Physical Therapy Specialties (ABPTS) upon completion of the program.
+This clinical training will help prepare the resident for Neurologic Clinical Specialist (NCS) certification through the American Board of Physical Therapy Specialties (ABPTS) upon completion of the program, which is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).

 Residents are employed full-time by the VA Eastern Colorado Healthcare System for the year-long program and thus must be U.S. citizens.
 Clinical training consists of managing a caseload of patients with neurologic involvement, mentoring sessions with highly experienced clinical staff (minimum four hours per week), as well as a didactic curriculum component (minimum four hours per week).
 Clinical training opportunities exist within Acute Care, Outpatient, Vestibular Rehab, Inpatient Rehabilitation, Spinal Cord Injury/Disorder Clinic, Multiple Sclerosis, ALS, Brain Injury and Stroke clinics.
 Residents will also have opportunities to participate in interdisciplinary patient rounds, journal clubs, staff in-service presentations, research projects, mentoring doctoral students, assisting in neurologic labs at the University of Colorado, and observing surgeries.